wesone/woltage/README.md

 `async executeCommand(aggregateName: string, aggregateId: string, commandName: string, payload: any, context?: any): Promise<void>`

 `async executeCommand(aggregate: Aggregate, aggregateId: string, commandName: string, payload: any, context?: any): Promise<void>`

+`async executeCommand(commandInfo: CommandInfo, aggregateId: string, payload: any, context?: any): Promise<any>`

 To execute a [command](#command) of an aggregate.
 If the optional `context` parameter was provided, it will be added to the context parameter of the command.